 There are two well studied diets that can help with gut healing and identifying food sensitivities.
-They are the low-FODMAP diet and the classic elimination diet, which excludes wheat, gluten, dairy, corn, soy, peanuts, eggs, nightshades, alcohol and sugar.
+They are the low-FODMAP diet and the classic elimination diet, which excludes wheat, gluten, dairy, corn, soy, peanuts, eggs, nightshades, nuts, seeds, alcohol and sugar.

 The low-FODMAP diet is a type of elimination diet that eliminates certain carbohydrates that readily ferments in the gut and contributes to IBS, SIBO, pain, bloating, constipation and diarrhea.

 A classic elimination diet doesn’t exclude FODMAP’s but instead eliminates common foods that many people are sensitive too and may be contributing to inflammation and digestive distress, headaches, allergies, skin irritations and joint pain.